-Nearly six decades later, that single vision has blossomed into one of Denmark's --- and the world's --- most endearing and most endurable holiday traditions: the World Santa Claus Congress, held on the grounds of Bakken, the world's oldest-existing and oldest continuously-operational amusement park, located in the village of Klampenbourg, near the capital city of Copenhagen.
+Today, that vision has blossomed into one of Denmark's --- and the world's --- most endearing and most endurable holiday traditions: the World Santa Claus Congress, held on the grounds of Bakken, the world's oldest-existing and oldest continuously-operational amusement park, located in the village of Klampenbourg, near the capital city of Copenhagen.
 Since 1996, however, the Congress, currently co-organized by the Bakken staff and the Danish Santa Claus Guild, has developed an additional tradition.
 Here, Santas from the host country of Denmark assemble one day before the Congress is officially declared open, so that das Dansk Julemands Laug can stage its annual Convention, at Santa's Moot in the Elfwood area of Bakken.
-Elfwood is the site of the Santa obstacle course competition, which takes place during the Congress; here, too, the huge Christmas tree is always fully decorated --- and, as one might expect, the Jolly One is in residence year 'round.
+Elfwood is the site of the Santa Obstacle Course competition, which takes place during the Congress; here, too, the huge Christmas tree is always fully decorated --- and, as one might expect, the Jolly One is in residence here year 'round.

 At each year's World Santa Claus Congress, a prime highlight is the selection and coronation of the "Santa of the Year," a prominent Danish-born celebrity, political figure, or person with specific ties to Denmark, who has demonstrated the performance of good works achieved over the preceding 12 months.
 In 2009, the Guild and the Bakken team bestowed the Santa of the Year honor upon a key member of the Danish Royal Family: Countess Camilla of Rosenborg, whom the Guild had honored in recognition of her efforts on behalf of children across Denmark who were suffering from cancer.

-But that same year, the DJL chose their own Santa of the Year as well.
+But that same year, das Dansk Julemands Laug chose their own Santa of the Year as well.
 Meet Olavi Niikanoff.
 Olavi who? you're probably asking.
 Well, in October 2005, Olavi, a typical Danish farmer during the off-season, complained to the Danish Air Force when one of their F-16 fighter jets soared over his property, literally frightening his only reindeer to death.
 Olavi's critters were grazing one fine morning, and all of a sudden, here comes this F-16 fighter jet zooming high over the hills.
 One of the reindeer who was grazing went into cardiac shock and died almost immediately.
-And as you can imagine, Farmer Niikanoff was definitely NOT pleased.
-And when the big brass of the Danish Air Force were accordingly notified, they recompensed Olavi with a big sum of money --- $5000, to be exact --- and eventually, Olavi bought himself a brand new reindeer.
+And as you can imagine, Olavi was definitely NOT pleased.
+And when the big brass of the Danish Air Force were accordingly notified, they recompensed him with a big sum of money --- $5000, to be exact --- and eventually, Olavi bought himself a brand new reindeer.

 July 19th, 2009, turned out to be something special for Olavi Niikanoff, as his fellow Danish Santas chose him to be crowned their "other" Santa of the Year --- in other words, a variation on the original tradition begun at the first Macy*s Thanksgiving Day Parade: the declaration of Santa Claus as King of the Kiddies.

-Here are the 21 Kings and Queens who have worn the Great Mantle with honour:
+Here are the 24 Kings and Queens who have honorably worn the Great Mantle.

 The wonder and silliness of the World Santa Claus Congress have perhaps their best representations in the photographs and video footage of the event's unofficial chronicler, Per Krogh Petersen, alias "Mr. Sputnik."
-See his new gallery here; and view a more extensive gallery of photos from previous World Santa Claus Congresses is available here.
+See his galleries here and here; and view a more extensive gallery of photos from previous World Santa Claus Congresses here and here.